 In a relatively short period of time, the brain can become accustomed to the changes caused by Opioid abuse.
 This is because Opioids (especially potent ones like Fentanyl) break down quickly in the body.
-For people with a severe Opioid addiction, effects can last less than a few hours, necessitating another “hit” to prevent withdrawal.
+For people with a severe Opioid addiction, effects can last less than a few hours (instead of the typical 6 – 8), necessitating another “hit” to prevent withdrawal.
 Rapidly, the body will come to fully rely on the abuse of Opioids to function normally and stave off painful withdrawal symptoms.

 Long-Term Mental Effects of Opioid Addiction